bbauska/UC-Davis-JS-Basics/readme.md

 This will show us something that a function can do for us in JavaScript right now, and that we could use in some programs that we write.
 That is for generating random numbers.
 Try this out.
-JavaScript has a random number generator, and I'm going to just give this a try over here on my file.
+JavaScript has a random number generator, and I&apos;m going to just give this a try over here on my file.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 271/272. math.random number generator (0-.999999999) (156) ~~~~~~~~~~~~~~~~~-->